IanMcbull/touch-inspiration-backend-interview/README.md

 I tried to implement as much as I possibly and tried to follow as many best practices as I could find online.
 This was my first time interacting with NestJS.

+### N/B
+The database has one user.
+So you can make a `get` request without adding a new user to make sure the endpoint is working.
+I've also left the env file in the repo as it contains configuration for communicating with MongoDB.
+The configuration is however set to expire after one week for security purposes.